I finally did it…

 You don’t even need to sign into Google to add your comments so take a look and add a couple of your favorite links right now!

 What do you think?

 Do you like the new design?
-Do you think the “ultimate guide” to FI and ER is a cool idea?
+Do you think the Ultimate Guide to FI and ER is a good idea?